GuidesGet StartedError Handling

 USAGE_EXCEEDED❌ NoAdd credits or upgrade

-RATE_LIMITED✅ YesWait for Retry-After, then retry
+RATE_LIMITED✅ YesWait for Retry-After, then retry — SDK does this automatically

-INTERNAL_ERROR✅ YesExponential backoff (max 3 retries)
+INTERNAL_ERROR✅ YesExponential backoff — SDK does this automatically (max maxRetries)

 const delay = baseDelay * Math.pow(2, attempt) + Math.random() * 1000;